 Ignore the old tales of the wobbly sets and dodgy acting – they all had that, it’s just how Television was made in those days.
 Quick and cheap.
 It was shown once and then there’d be another one along within a day or two.
 Other ITV areas ran it as well and it had just as many fans in other parts of the country.

 It originally ran from 1964 – 1988 with a couple of new millennium series between 2001 – 2003.
-The back-story was all about a family run motel just to the south of Birmingham, somewhere near where the M42 crosses the M5 or the M40 – hence the Cross Roads.
+The back-story was of a family run motel just to the south of Birmingham, somewhere vaguely near where the M42 crosses either the M5 or the M40 – hence the Cross Roads.

-The series was very fondly remembered and so when I found myself working at Big Centre TV in early 2015 I knew that they had chosen to buy a batch of Crossroads episode for a daily showing.
-The plan was that if they were a success then, money-permitting, more episodes would be bought.
+The series was still very fondly remembered years after it had ended and when I found myself working at Big Centre TV at the beginning of 2015 I discovered that they had chosen to buy a batch of Crossroads episodes for a daily showing.
+The plan was that if the series were a success then, money-permitting, more episodes would be bought.
 I thought this was a lovely idea as I was big fan of all ATV programmes, and as I said I used to enjoy watching Crossroads when I was little.
 It was my Nan’s favourite programme, and I had the annuals, the books, the old VHS tapes, and the DVD collections.

-After the initial set of episodes had been broadcast on Big Centre a plan was hatched to show them again.
+After the initial set of episodes had been broadcast on Big Centre a plan was hatched to give them another run.
 Big Centre had bought the rights to broadcast them a set number of times.
 So this ‘repeat’ season was a way of using up those final broadcast rights.
 Standard TV practice for all manner of shows.

-At the same time I was increasing the number of programmes I worked on at Big Centre, mostly behind the scenes including producing and arranging a forthcoming series of Tiswas repeats.
-I had however also begun to present various programmes, like the evening Postbag show and the Weekend News.
-Mike Prince, Big Centre‘s Head of Programming, asked me if there was anything I would really like to do on the station.
+At the same time I was increasing the number of programmes I worked on at Big Centre.
+It was mostly behind the scenes at this stage including producing and arranging a forthcoming series of Tiswas repeats.
+I had also begun to present various programmes, like the evening Postbag show and the Weekend News.
+Mike Prince, Big Centre‘s Head of Programming, asked me one day if there was anything I would really like to do on the station.
 He knew I was a fan of classic TV shows (including Crossroads) so he thought this could be an area I might like to look at.

-He explained what the plan was with the Crossroads repeats – to show them 6 days a week at 9pm and suggesedt I might like to take the same slot on a Sunday night and make a programme which looked back across the previous week’s episodes and then look forward to the forthcoming week’s shows.
+He explained the plan for the Crossroads repeats – to show them 6 days a week, Monday to Saturday, at 9pm – and suggested I might like to take the same slot on a Sunday night and present a programme which looked back across the previous week’s episodes and then look forward to the forthcoming week’s shows.

 And that was it!
 Straight away I suggested the name of Crossroads Check-In and away we went.
 It really was almost as simple as that.